GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/01_overview.rst

 you need to run the examples presented.
 Instructions on where to get that package and how to set things up are given in :ref:`datasetup`.

-The NIRI tutorial series for the time being contains only one scientific example, the reduction of an extended source.
-This can be done in two different ways:
+At this time, the NIRI tutorial series contains only one scientific example, the reduction of an extended source.
+In all cases, the reduction can be done in two different ways:

-* From the terminal using the command line. (:ref:`Example 1-A <extended_cmdline>`)
+* From the terminal using the command line.
-* From Python using the DRAGONS classes and functions. (:ref:`Example 1-B <extended_api>`)
+* From Python using the DRAGONS classes and functions.

+We show how to run the same reduction using both methods.

+* :ref:`extended_example`

 We plan to add additional examples in the future.

+See the |RSUserInstall| to install the software if you have not already.